nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Conductive:** Pertaining to the conductive nature of AG nanowires.

-### Expanded Definition and Usage\nAG nanowires are pivotal in advancing electronic technologies due to their combination of high conductivity, transparency, and flexibility, which cannot be matched by traditional materials such as indium tin oxide (ITO).
+### Expanded Definition and Usage:
+AG nanowires are pivotal in advancing electronic technologies due to their combination of high conductivity, transparency, and flexibility, which cannot be matched by traditional materials such as indium tin oxide (ITO).
 In solar cells, they help improve light absorption and energy conversion efficiency.
 In touchscreens and displays, they provide a transparent and flexible alternative to conventional conductive materials, enhancing device performance and user interaction.
 The ongoing research and development in AG nanowire applications continue to push the boundaries of what is achievable in nanoelectronics and beyond.